-A significant scene that occurs fairly on in the book brings all these questions to the fore (you can read an edited version here).
+A significant scene that occurs fairly on in my book brings all these questions to the fore.

 The scene depicts the International Surrealist Exhibition at the Galerie des Beaux-Arts in Paris, 1938.
 This exhibition was a landmark in art history because, instead of following the traditional white walls format, it used the whole environment of the gallery as a canvas and represents an important stage in the early development of installation art.